 Economics, Societal benefits, Environmental aspects (no negative externalities)

 While for a for-profit startup, the main thing they think about:

 Value-capture (builds onto Growth)

+What is an environmentally sustainable society without diversity?
 There is a wide spectrum of organisations but that unfortunately comes with a wide spectrum of uncertainty, eg how to balance impact/profit, exit mechanism questions etc, where it isnt like a traditional startup that has a clearer objective when it comes to growth due to a less straight forward equation.

 The art of balancing with the mission as the centre of gravity!

 We are evolving and scaling our approach by creating a community to support early-stage impact start-ups (36:00)

 Supporting early stage impact organisations that are often overlooked.

 Creating a community with access to mentors, talents, investors and organisations.

 Channeling energy into them that goes beyond a 5-month innovation programme.